 The College of Engineering

-The College of Engineering curriculum is designed to provide students a thorough understanding of scientific, mathematical, and engineering fundamentals, as well as the ability to apply these areas of knowledge creatively to a wide variety of engineering problems.
+The engineering curriculum provides a strong foundation and a thorough understanding of scientific, mathematical, and engineering fundamentals, while the hands-on components of the programs give added perspective for applying these areas of knowledge creatively to a take on any engineering challenge.

 Majors